 There are designated areas within the Universal Studios Parking garages that are available to those handicap-accessible guests with a valid placard.

 Unfortunately, parking fees are unavoidable if you are driving yourself to the Universal Orlando property.
-Whether you are paying for parking at the resort, parking at the theme parks, or shuttle service fees, you are likely going to be stuck paying a fee of some sort.
+Whether you are paying for parking at the resort, the theme parks, or shuttle service fees, you will likely be stuck paying a fee of some sort.

 The only way to avoid this fee is to travel to Orlando without a vehicle and rely on shuttles, public transport and taxis/ride shares.
 You may also find off-site accommodation that doesn’t charge for parking but offers a shuttle to Universal.